St Matthew Passion

 Und da sie ihn verspottet hatten,

-zogen sie ihm den Mantel aus und
+zogen sie ihm den Mantel aus und zogen ihm

-zogen ihm seine Kleider an und
+seine Kleider an und führeten ihn hin,

-führeten ihn hin, dass sie ihn kreuzigten.
+dass sie ihn kreuzigten.

-Und indem sie hinausgingen, funden
+Und indem sie hinausgingen, funden sie

-sie einen Menschen von Kyrene mit
+einen Menschen von Kyrene mit Namen Simon;

-Namen Simon; den zwungen sie, dass
+den zwungen sie,

-er ihm sein Kreuz trug.
+dass er ihm sein Kreuz trug.

 56. Arioso (Bass I)

-Ja freilich will in uns das Fleisch und
+Ja freilich will in uns das Fleisch und Blut

-Blut zum Kreuz gezwungen sein;
+zum Kreuz gezwungen sein;

-Je mehr es unsrer Seele gut,
+je mehr es unsrer Seele gut,

 je herber geht es ein.